 What you need

 - customer number

 - the old number plates, if your vehicle still has them

 - your proof of an Australian contact address (if you're an overseas or interstate visitor)

 - the PDF forms:

 How to apply

-- Make sure you have the required documentation and the old number plates (if applicable).
+- Make sure you have the required documentation (including your proof of identity) and, if your vehicle still has them, the old number plates.